 Why is my new NBN connection slow?

-If you’ve opted for a new NBN connection, you’d expect it to work properly straight away.
+If you’ve opted for an NBN connection, you’d expect it to work properly when you’re first connected.
 However, as with any internet connection, it’s not immune to issues, although you may be able to solve it on your own.
 Try these tips to potentially solve your slow NBN connection:

 - Restart the modem